hectorC/Android_spcmic_recorder/README.md

 **USB Device Not Detected**
 - Verify your Android device supports USB Host/OTG.
-- Confirm the SPCMic is receiving power and enumerates on other hosts.
+- Confirm the spcmic is receiving power and enumerates on other hosts.
 - Tap the **Reconnect** button to reclaim interfaces if Android Audio captures them first.

 **Sample Rate Change Rejected**